 6 European Cruises You Should Check Out for Your Next Vacation

 There’s no better way to experience Europe than by way of its beautiful rivers.
-The views are spectacular, the pace of travel is leisurely, and many fares are all-inclusive.
+You can explore some of the coolest cities and most unique destinations right along the biggest waterways on the continent.
+And if you take a river cruise, you can visit multiple countries with ease.
+On a European river cruise, the views are spectacular, the pace of travel is leisurely, and many fares are all-inclusive.

 1. Romantic Danube, Budapest to Nuremberg – Viking River Cruises

 Lose yourself in the breathtaking scenery and rich history of Hungary, Austria, and Germany.
 From glittering cities to serene vineyards to centuries-old monasteries, this cruise couldn’t offer greater diversity.
 Budapest, Vienna, and Nuremberg are among the picturesque stops.

 Viking throws in six complimentary excursions.
 Options include a tour of filming locations for The Sound of Music, a concert of Mozart favorites, and a Viennese coffee workshop with plenty of apple strudel.

 Guests on Viking ships are pampered with twice-daily housekeeping, regional cuisine, and romantic alfresco dining.

 Cruises start at $1,999 for eight days.
 Also, pre- or post-cruise extensions, such as Prague, are available at very affordable prices.